 What to see and do in Nafplio

 Nafplio is small enough to be explored on foot.
-Any visit to Nafplio should include wandering through the narrow streets of the old town, walking around the peninsula along the waterfront promenade and walking path, and visiting at least one of the fortresses.
-Also, you should allow some time to just sit back and relax in one of the restaurants or cafes in the old town or along the promenade.
+Any visit to Nafplio should include wandering along the narrow streets of the old town, walking around the tip of the peninsula along the waterfront promenade and a walking path, and visiting at least one of the fortresses.
+Also, you should allow some time to just sit back and relax, maybe in one of the restaurants or cafes in the old town or along the promenade.
 There is also a small beach called Arvanitia on the south side of the peninsula, you will walk just above it when circulating the peninsula.

 Nafplio Old Town

 The charm of Nafplio Old town lies in the narrow cobblestone alleys, Ottoman era fountains, elegant Venetian houses and flower-decorated balconies.
 The heart of the old town is the Syntagma Square with some historical monuments and buildings, like the Archaeological Museum and Turkish Mosques.
 Another important square is the Three Admiral’s Square next to the Town Hall.
 After exploring the old town alleys, head to the waterfront, and follow the coastline walking route, the Arvanitia promenade, to walk around the peninsula and enjoy the scenery.
 The promenade that ends in a small square above Arvanitia beach is about 1 km long, and the setting beneath the cliffs of Acronauplia is really beautiful.